An Inconvenient Truth: The slide show

 In 2004 Gore enlisted Duarte Design to condense and update his material and add video and animation.
 Ted Boda described the tools that went into designing the project: "Gore's presentation was in fact using Apple's Keynote presentation software (the same software Steve Jobs presents from) and did so for a number of reasons.
 As a designer for the presentation, Keynote was the first choice to help create such an engaging presentation."

-To complicate matters, Gore was contantly updating what he called his slide "genome."
+To complicate matters, Gore was constantly updating what he called his slide "genome."
 During production, "Chilcott says he arranged slides during their flights, tailoring the presentation to both its audience and location.
-When he came to a town to give the talk, Gore “would already have photos from a wildfire that happened two days ago,” she says, and he was constantly updating the climate science to reflect the most current data.
+When he came to a town to give the talk, Gore "would already have photos from a wildfire that happened two days ago," she says, and he was constantly updating the climate science to reflect the most current data.

 Initially reluctant of the film adaptation, Gore said after he and the crew were into the production of the movie, the director, Guggenheim, earned his trust.

 I had seen enough to gain a tremendous respect for his skill and sensitivity.
 And he said that one of the huge differences between a live stage performance and a movie is that when you're in the same room with a live person who's on stage speaking — even if it's me — there's an element of dramatic tension and human connection that keeps your attention.
 And in a movie, that element is just not present.
 He explained to me that you have to create that element on screen, by supplying a narrative thread that allows the audience to make a connection with one or more characters.
 He said, "You've got to be that character."
 So we talked about it, and as I say, by then he had earned such a high level of trust from me that he convinced me.